Bhagya Vastu | Premium Astrology & Vastu Consultation

 Structural Mistakes with Permanent Consequences

-Incorrect: Toilet in Northeast
+❌ Toilet in Northeast

 Building a toilet in the northeast corner of the home.
 This zone should remain pure and light, while toilets represent waste removal.
 Correction requires complete demolition and reconstruction of plumbing lines.

-Incorrect: Staircase in Center
+❌ Staircase in Centre

-Incorrect: Main Door too Small
+❌ Main Door too Small

 Installing a main entrance door that's disproportionately small for the home.
 This restricts energy entry and creates practical moving difficulties.
 Enlarging requires breaking the lintel and rebuilding the wall section.

-Incorrect: Columns in Room Centers
+❌ Columns in Room Centres

 Positioning structural columns in the middle of living spaces.
 This creates awkward furniture arrangements and disrupts room flow.
 Relocation is structurally impossible after construction.